nicoleahmed/nicoles-ublacklist/README.md

 ## Sites which 'should' be blocked from search engines - but aren't on other subscription lists
-These are my personal lists
+My personal lists
 The first is a list of sites not caught by lists I subscribe to below.
 As I live in the UK, many of these sites will be United Kingdom domains.
-The second is a combination list of all the lists below that has been deduplicated  (May 23: Need to fix the automation) No major sites are blocked by these lists but I can't guarantee that some minor poor quality authentic sites don't get blocked
+The second list is not maintained anymore -  is a combination list of all the lists below that has been deduplicated  (May 23: Need to fix the automation)
+No major sites are blocked by these lists but I can't guarantee that some minor poor quality authentic sites don't get blocked

 | **Name** | **URL** | **Chrome Link** |